nginxinc/ansible-role-nginx/README.md

       remote_user: root
       roles:
         - role: nginxinc.nginx

+This is a sample playbook file for deploying the Ansible Galaxy NGINX role in a localhost to install NGINX Unit and all NGINX Unit language packages.

+    ---
+    - hosts: localhost
+      become: true
+      roles:
+        - role: nginxinc.nginx
+      vars:
+        - unit_enable: true
+        - unit_packages: true

 To run any of the above sample playbooks create a `setup-nginx.yml` file and paste the contents.
 Executing the Ansible Playbook is then as simple as executing `ansible-playbook setup-nginx.yml`.